Thousand Tide Valley

 Underbridge

-It is a poor community of expats from all over Crudilex—many of whom were once stowaways aboard the train above.
+Underbridge is a hanging village built into the massive stone arches of the Sanroko II cross-national train bridge.
+Its buildings are crafted from fallen or removed bricks, hollowed into room-sized cavities within the structure itself, fronted with wooden facades and connected by a maze of ladders and hanging walkways.
+It is a poor community of expats from all over Crudilex, many of whom were once stowaways aboard the train above.
 Ejected unceremoniously upon discovery, they banded together and built a community.
 Though densely packed and generally unsafe, life in Underbridge has broken down social barriers and forged a deep communal bond among its residents.

 From time to time, individuals who display rare talent or promise are uplifted by the community.
 Artists, engineers, and musicians have, in the past, received communal support to seek education or scholarships they could not have pursued alone.
 One such individual, the musician Arabella Shaun, invented an instrument known as the currentsinger.